aws-samples/config-resource-compliance-dashboard/pre-processing/multi-account-design-decision.md

 - **Option A - Direct cross-account read:** the Producer Lambda and/or the Fargate task read the AWS Config Logs bucket directly across the account boundary.
-- **Option B - S3 replication:** the AWS Config Logs bucket replicates its objects into a transient bucket in the Dashboard account, and pre-processing then runs entirely within the Dashboard account (the same way it does in a single-account deployment).
+- **Option B - S3 replication:** the AWS Config Logs bucket replicates its objects into a transient bucket in the Dashboard account, and preprocessing then runs entirely within the Dashboard account (the same way it does in a single-account deployment).

 ## Why we are considering replication (Option B)